pauldaustin/gwa-ip-anonymity/README.md

 # kong-plugin-gwa-ip-anonymity

+A Kong plugin (current DataBC API Gateway) used for hide full or partial client IP to upstream services.

-Kong Plugin to change the X-Forwarded-For header so that the original client's IP address last part is set to zero.
+Change the X-Forwarded-For header so that the original client's IP address last part is set to zero.
 For example 24.5.6.11 would become 24.5.6.0.

 NOTE: This version requires kong 0.12.x